 Gary McGraw, CTO, is a globally recognized authority on software security and the author of eight best-selling books and more than 100 peer-reviewed scientific publications on the topic.
 In addition to his work as an advisor and strategic counselor for top business and IT executives, Gary produces the monthly Silver Bullet Security Podcast and has a regular column on www.searchsecurity.com.

-Follow Gary on twitter at @cigitalgem or his website.
+Follow Gary on twitter at @cigitalgem.

 Cigital is one of the world’s largest application security firms.
 We go beyond traditional testing services to help our clients find, fix and prevent vulnerabilities in the applications that power their business.